What is the best Inflatable Kayak to buy

 IK’s are also safer because you fall out if you were to roll over, and you have to master the roll in a hardshell to get yourself upright.
 They also have self-bailing floors, preventing your Kayak from filling up with water.
 IK’s weigh less and are easy to pack–even onto a plane if need be.

 Hardshell’s can certainly maneuver better and take on much bigger water, and they also are ideally suited for running waterfalls and other large drops.
 If you love surfing waves, Hardshells are the perfect Kayak to use.

 If you search the web, you will find staunch opinions on either side of the debate.
 My recommendation is that if you are planning on running Class III/IV or less and want a Kayak that can do that, I would run an IK.
 If you’re going to devote your whitewater experience to Kayaking, and plan on taking on more extensive water or drops, get a Hardshell.

 When looking for the best inflatable Kayak to buy, I recommend narrowing your focus to a few good suppliers.
 There are a lot of cheap alternatives out there, but if you plan to run whitewater, you will need to buy a high-quality Kayak.
 One rule of thumb would be that anything under $600 probably is not suited for whitewater.

 NRS: Inflatable Kayak

 Northwest River Supplies, or NRS, makes a couple of decent IK’s, but recently got out of the IK business.
-They used to make IK’s under the Maverick line, but since they purchased Star Rafts, they have put most of the IK product line under that name.
+They used to make IK’s under the Maverick line, but since they purchased

 The Star inflatable Kayak is an inexpensive and stable PVC boat, and I own a few.
 They maneuver pretty well in big water and can handle big wave trains.
 I did, however, swap out my seat and added thigh straps to make it ready for larger rapids.